scylladb/scylla-cdc-java/scylla-cdc-kafka-connect/README.md

 | `scylla.user` | No | The username to connect to Scylla with.
 If not set, no authorization is done. |
 | `scylla.password` | No | The password to connect to Scylla with.
 If not set, no authorization is done. |

-See additional configuration properties in the ["Advanced configuration"](#advanced-configuration) section.
+See additional configuration properties in the ["Advanced administration"](#advanced-administration) section.

 Example configuration (as `.properties` file):
 ```